ATLFlight/ATLFlightDocs/PX4.md

 Follow the instructions [here](https://github.com/ATLFlight/ATLFlightDocs) to install the tools, setup the environment variables.

-Obtain the Flight Controller AddOn file (qcom_flight_controller_*.zip).
+Obtain the Flight Controller AddOn file (*_qcom_flight_controller_*.zip).
 The latest version is available from the [Intrinsyc support website](http://support.intrinsyc.com/projects/snapdragon-flight/files).
 Download and extract it to any location on your linux PC.
-The environment variable FC_ADDON needs to point to the location of the Snapdragon Flight addon.
+The environment variable FC_ADDON needs to point to the location of the extracted Snapdragon Flight Controller addon.

 To use these with PX4, do the following: